-Serology tests, also called immunoassays or antibody tests, come in many different formats and variants.
+Serology tests, also called antibody tests, come in many different formats and variants.
 Some immunoassays consist of multiple steps with various reagents being added and washed away or separated at different time points in the assay.

 Serology tests detect the presence of antibodies, called IgG and IgM, in the blood.
-Presence of IgM only suggests that the person is in the early stage of the infection.
+Generally, the presence of IgM only suggests that the person is in the early stage of the infection.
 Presence of both IgM and IgG (which develop later during the course of infection) suggest that the patient is in a later stage of the disease, whereas IgG only is present during the recovering phase, and should stay positive for months and possibly years depending on the virus.
+In the case of COVID-19 it has been reported that IgM and IgG concentrations rise practically at the same time.